Catalogs and Bibliographies

 Handbooks and Manuals

-Oxford Handbooks contain peer-reviewed scholarly review articles in the following disciplines: Archaeology, Business and Management, Classical Studies, Criminology and Criminal Justice, Economics and Finance, History, Law, Linguistics, Literature, Music, Philosophy, Political Science, Psychology, and Religion online.
+Collections of peer-reviewed scholarly handbooks covering the following fields: Archaeology, Business and Management, Classical Studies, Criminology and Criminal Justice, Economics and Finance, History, Law, Linguistics, Literature, Music, Philosophy, Political Science, Psychology, and Religion online.
 Included are classic works of scholarship along with newly-published works.
 Each handbook offers a critical survey of the current state of scholarship in a particular field of study.
 Individual articles by leading scholars review key issues and major debates, and discuss how those debates might evolve.

 Public Opinion Resources